How-To: 401(k)s for the Self-Employed

 Takeaways, upfront:

-I still think you should read the post because it gets into the tax nitty-gritty of all this shit, but the main takeaway I had was this:
+I still think you should read the post because it gets into the granular tax details of all this shit, but the main takeaway I had was this:

-If you’re self-employed AND have a “regular” full-time job with a 401(k) (in other words, a side hustler), the SEP IRA is going to be the better route.
+If you’re self-employed AND have a “regular” full-time job with a 401(k) (in other words, a side hustler), the SEP IRA is probably going to be the easier route.

 Introducing: The SEP IRA and Solo 401(k)